guzzle/.github/.github/SECURITY.md

 # Security Policy

+## Supported Versions

+After each new major release, the previous release will be supported for no less than 2 years, unless explictly stated otherwise.
+This may mean that there are multiple supported versions at any given time.

 ## Reporting a Vulnerability

 ⚠ PLEASE DON'T DISCLOSE SECURITY-RELATED ISSUES PUBLICLY, SEE BELOW.

-If you have found a security issue in Guzzle, please send the details to security@guzzlephp.org and don't disclose it publicly until we can provide a fix for it.
+If you discover a security vulnerability within this package, please send an email to security@tidelift.com.
+All security vulnerabilities will be promptly addressed.
+Please do not disclose security-related issues publicly until a fix has been announced.